uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ## Phase 2: Execution

 [I began implementing some code](https://github.com/everything-registry/everything/pull/7) to generate the required packages, and a few hours later we were ready to go- except we forget one thing.
 Or, rather, NPM didn't tell us one thing.
 It turns out that NPM has a limit for how many dependencies a package can have.
-And we were apparently _wayy_ over it.
+And we were apparently _way_ over it.
 NPM has no apparent documentation on this and the limit wasn't visible in any public source code (the registry is private), so Hacksore [did some testing](https://github.com/Hacksore/max-npm-package-deps) and discovered the limit to be 800 dependencies.
 At the current range of 90k to 300k dependencies per scoped package... we needed a new plan.

 ## Phase 3: Back to the drawing board.